 Floriculturist | Cultivates flowers and ornamental plants for commercial use in gardens, bouquets, and decorations. | 4.6 LPA |

-Upon the completion of Diploma in Horticulture, students can follow the below given career paths:
+Upon the completion of a Diploma in Horticulture, students can follow the following career paths:

-Ans.
-Yes, there are scholarships available for a Diploma in Horticulture by many state agricultural universities as well as Indian Council of Agricultural Research (ICAR).
+Yes, scholarships are available for a Diploma in Horticulture by many state agricultural universities and the Indian Council of Agricultural Research (ICAR).